Day 1: Arrival

 From Poreč the trail starts with sightseeing the Euphrasiana, the most valuable monument in Poreč, a church build in 6th century.
 Follow the road until you reach the village of Bačva village.
 Bačva is the highest point of this stage and there is local restaurant with traditional dishes where you can enjoy local food.
 It continues to southern villages and it comes down to coast in the town of Vrsar.

 With a commanding view of the coast, it was natural for Vrsar to become a defended fortress.
 Only parts of the fortification system, built in the 12th century, have been preserved but the fortress-castle used as summer residence of the Poreč bishops, is well worth a look.
 After Vrsar the trail passes Funtana fishing village, Zelena and Plava Laguna touristic villages are the south doorstep of Poreč.

-After breakfast you can choose to be transfered to Kanfanar or reach it on your own.
+After breakfast you can choose to be transfered to Kanfanar or reach it on your own (optional additional 21 miles/33 km cycling, +1844ft/562m ascent).
 Kanfanar is a small town above the Lim valley.
 From Kanfanar starts the flattest ride of all in this tour.
-Passing by istrian inland villages you will see traditional Istrian tool-houses (kažun).
+Passing by Istrian inland villages you will see traditional Istrian tool-houses (kažun).

 With its church and belltower on the hill by the sea its very recognizable from all sides.
-Also called istrian Venice, old town which was once an island and then connected with land, famous for its traditional boat called batana.
+Also called Istrian Venice, old town which was once an island and then connected with land, famous for its traditional boats called batanas.
 Restaurants with fresh fish combined with malvasia will complete this week's atmosphere.
 It will fascinate you.
 Everybody can enjoy Rovinj, its charm and magic.